 The Big Jungle Run is a family-friendly event at Burnaby Lake in Burnaby.
 It’s a fun running event with costumes, prizes and beautiful scenery to enjoy.

-The run took place on Saturday, May 25th in 2024.
-The 2025 event date is to be confirmed.
+The run takes place on Saturday, May 31st in 2025.

-This event is part of the Big Fun Run Series which includes the Big 80’s Run and Big Easter Run in spring, Big Pirate Run and Big Halloween Run in autumn, and the Big Elf Run a few weeks before Christmas.
-All of the runs in the series are fun and non-competitive.
-The focus is on fun, not finish times (and everyone gets a medal for participation).
+The Big Fun Run Series includes this event, along with the Big Easter Run in spring, the Big Pirate Run and Big Halloween Run in autumn, and the Big Elf Run a few weeks before Christmas.

 This article contains the following information about the Big Jungle Run: